 |Total Online Complaints||<10|

 At the time of this update, we are unable to locate any Frontline Processing reviews that describe the company as a scam or a ripoff.
 However, we did find a few complaints about the company in the comment section of this review and four on other consumer protection websites.
 Three of these reviews (one of which is available here) complained of the company’s former policy of enforcing a liquidated damages fee, one mentioned sudden termination of their account without notice, and another claimed that Frontline used a reserve account of $15,000 as an early termination fee.

 In the case of the merchant whose account was closed without notice, a Frontline representative responded to this complaint and explained that the merchant was flagged by the company’s risk management department for repeated violations with other processors.
 Frontline offers a dedicated support phone line on its website, but a couple of recent complaints cite an unresponsive or rude customer service department.
-Frontline Processing’s support options are not sufficient to qualify it as a top customer service payment processor.
+Additionally, the company charges merchants a fee of $5 each time they utilize the company’s after-hours support options.
+In all, Frontline Processing’s support options are not sufficient to qualify it as a top customer service payment processor.